AJamesPhillips/DataCurator/README.md

 ## Disabled ~~Optional: Output data to Obsidian / Markdown~~

-This does not work at the moment because the support for the local server has been removed in favour of collaborative "source of truth" central DB.
+This does not work at the moment because the support for the local server has been removed in favour of collaborative "source of truth" central DB in the form of supabase.

 <b style="background-color: pink; color: black;">This is write only.
 If you edit these files outside DataCurator the changes will be overwritten and lost.</b>  (for now)